tis-starlight/tis-starlight.github.io/_posts/2023-12-31-language-translators.md

 #### 2.1 - Types (Variations) of Interpreters

-- [**Bytecode Interpreters**](https://en.wikipedia.org/wiki/Interpreter_(computing)#Bytecode_interpreters): Bytecode is an intermediate representation of a program that is generated by a compiler.
+- [**Bytecode Interpreters**](https://en.wikipedia.org/wiki/Interpreter_(computing)#Bytecode_interpreters){: target="_blank" rel="noopener noreferrer"}: Bytecode is an intermediate representation of a program that is generated by a compiler.
 A bytecode interpreter executes this intermediate code directly.
   * Bytecode is usually platform-independent, making it possible to execute the same bytecode on different architectures.
   * It combines elements of both compilation and interpretation (compreters), as the source code is first compiled into bytecode, and then the bytecode is interpreted by the runtime environment.
   * Examples include the Java Virtual Machine (JVM) and the Common Language Runtime (CLR) for .NET languages.
-- [**Threaded Code Interpreters**](https://en.wikipedia.org/wiki/Interpreter_(computing)#Threaded_code_interpreters): Threaded code is a form of intermediate code that consists of a sequence of instructions represented as addresses of operations in memory.
+- [**Threaded Code Interpreters**](https://en.wikipedia.org/wiki/Interpreter_(computing)#Threaded_code_interpreters){: target="_blank" rel="noopener noreferrer"}: Threaded code is a form of intermediate code that consists of a sequence of instructions represented as addresses of operations in memory.
 The interpreter uses a table of such addresses to execute the program.
 Similar to bytecode interpreters but, they use pointers.
   * Threaded code aims to reduce the overhead of interpreting bytecode by directly referencing the operations to be executed.
   * It's more efficient than some other interpretation techniques because it eliminates the need for decoding and dispatching instructions.
   * Examples include Forth interpreters, which often use threaded code for execution.
-- [**Abstract Syntax Tree (AST) Interpreters**](https://en.wikipedia.org/wiki/Interpreter_(computing)#Abstract_syntax_tree_interpreters): An Abstract Syntax Tree is a hierarchical tree structure that represents the abstract syntactic structure of a program.
+- [**Abstract Syntax Tree (AST) Interpreters**](https://en.wikipedia.org/wiki/Interpreter_(computing)#Abstract_syntax_tree_interpreters){: target="_blank" rel="noopener noreferrer"}: An Abstract Syntax Tree is a hierarchical tree structure that represents the abstract syntactic structure of a program.
 AST interpreters directly traverse and interpret this tree structure.
   * AST interpreters work with the parsed and structured representation of the source code.
   * The interpreter traverses the AST nodes and performs corresponding actions for each node type.
   * They are often used in scripting languages and interpreted languages like Python and JavaScript.
-- [**Self Interpreters**](https://en.wikipedia.org/wiki/Interpreter_(computing)#Self-interpreter): A self-interpreter is an interpreter for a programming language that is written in the language it interprets.
+- [**Self Interpreters**](https://en.wikipedia.org/wiki/Interpreter_(computing)#Self-interpreter){: target="_blank" rel="noopener noreferrer"}: A self-interpreter is an interpreter for a programming language that is written in the language it interprets.
 In other words, the interpreter is written in the same language that it interprets.
   * Self-interpreters are a form of metacircular interpreter where the interpreter is capable of interpreting its own source code.
   * They are often used for bootstrapping a language or for experimenting with language design.
   * Writing a self-interpreter can provide insights into the semantics of a programming language.